 As it happens, there aren't too many investment avenues that satisfy all these needs.
 Savers who are not too knowledgeable generally use a bank savings account for this purpose.
 Savings accounts score well on points number two and three above.
 They are certainly safe and predictable.
 They are also highly liquid- in fact, apart from having actual cash in your pocket, they are the most liquid form of keeping money.

 However, their interest rate is low.
-Currently, most banks offer an interest rate of around 4 per cent, with a few of the newer banks offering slightly higher rates, especially on larger deposits.
-This may be impressive compared to what savings accounts used to pay till a few years ago, but it doesn't even come close to matching the rate of inflation that consumers face.
+Currently, most banks offer an interest rate of around 2.7 to 3 per cent, with a few banks offering slightly higher rates.
+This doesn't even come close to matching the rate of inflation that consumers face.
 Lying in your savings account, your money loses real value and buys less and less as time goes by.

 If not the savings accounts, then the second commonly used option is fixed deposits in a bank.
-These do offer a higher rate of return than savings bank accounts.
-Most banks currently offer 5 to 7 per cent, which is higher than savings accounts.
-Fixed deposits, being banking products, are also as safe and predictable as savings accounts.
+These typically offer a higher rate of return than savings bank accounts.
+Most banks currently offer 5 to 5.5 per cent for a one-year deposit, which is in most cases higher than the rate offered by savings accounts.
+With the recent fall in interest rates however, even this relative advantage is diminishing, so much so that some banks aren't offering a higher rate on fixed deposits any more.
+Having said that, fixed deposits, being banking products, are also as safe and predictable as savings accounts.

 However, they obviously score poorly on liquidity.
 If you need regular monthly income from fixed deposits, then you'll need to set up a cumbersome roster of FDs that are maturing every month.
 Alternately, you will have to transfer money from maturing FDs to savings accounts and then use that for your monthly withdrawals.
 Neither option is practical.

 This leaves debt funds as the best option.
 They don't suffer from any of the above flaws.
 The best suited sub-type for this purpose are short-duration debt funds.
 The returns are fairly predictable too.